atg08/calculator-app/README.md

 Addition, subtraction, multiplication, and division operations.
 Clear button to reset the input and result.

-# Usage
-Enter numbers and perform calculations by clicking the buttons.
-Click the "=" button to see the result of your calculation.
-Use the "C" button to clear the input and start a new calculation.

 # Technologies Used
-HTML
-CSS
-JavaScript
-Svelte - A JavaScript framework for building user interfaces.
+HTML,
+CSS,
+JavaScript,
+Svelte

 # Author
-Aditti Gupta
+- Aditti Gupta
-Inspired by The Svelte Crash Course by Laith Academy
+- Inspired by The Svelte Crash Course by Laith Academy